UBC-MDS/532_Dashboard_Project_Group_14/doc/reflection-milestone4.md

 Base of feedback from peer, we improved the storyline of our dashboard by adding overall and key segment attrition rate cards on the top our dashboard.
 We decided to only use cards because cards deliver information in a more straightforward and concise manner in our case.
 It allows the users to see the difference between the key segments, the department and gender, more easily.
 Our group found this suggestion very valuable.
 While we have been keep the dashboard clear and concise, the suggestion reminds us that it's cruial to first give an overall picture on the overall and key segment attrition ratea before drilling down into the factors.

-Finallym, we also made several cometic edits for better visualization for our app.
+Finally, we also made several cometic edits for better visualization for our app.
 We adjusted the layout & margin between components of the dashboard and update sidebar format.
 We also changed to more suitable and comfortable colour tone of the plots (i.e., blue and red for yes and no).
 The $ unit is added back to the \`Monthly Income\` plot.